 A perpetually dry dog nose leads to a diminished sense of smell and an all-around worse life.
 Your dog’s olfactory experience plays a major role in how they engage with the world.
-For a pup, a declining sense of smell is every bit as challenging as a declining sense of sight would be for a human.
-A dry nose also makes it harder for your dog to cool down when they’re hot and may even lead to skin flaking and discomfort.
+For a pup, a declining sense of smell is every bit as challenging as a declining sense of eyesight would be for a human.
+A dry nose also makes it harder for your dog to cool down when they’re hot, and may even lead to skin flaking and discomfort.

 Your veterinarian can examine your pup and run diagnostic tests to learn the cause of their dry snout.
 They may recommend dietary changes, hydration management, or environmental modifications.
 They may also recommend medications to treat allergies or any other health conditions they diagnose.

 And they’re likely to recommend an ongoing treatment plan to meet your dog’s specific needs, which you can oversee in your own time.

 How to treat a dry dog nose at home

 If you or your vet notice that your dog's nose is frequently dry, there’s plenty you can do to address the problem: